 Practice regular French verbs using this proven method

-Scroll down to the bottom of this post to watch my video tutorial using this method at the A1 level
+🎥 Scroll down to watch my video tutorial using this method at the A1 level 🎥

-- In this lesson, I will speak a sentence: Je garde mes petites soeurs tous les jours.
+- I speak a sentence 👉 Je garde mes petites soeurs tous les jours.

-- I will then tell you to restate the sentence using a different subject pronoun: Nous (for example)
+- I then ask you to restate the sentence using a different subject pronoun 👉 Nous (for example)

-- You will then restate the sentence making necessary changes: Nous gardons nos petites soeurs tous les jours.
+- You restate the full sentence making necessary changes 👉 Nous gardons nos petites soeurs tous les jours.